MichalKrkoska/delft-memory-game/README.md

 # delft-memory-game
-**Delft Memory Game** - is an execution of university assignement for an online multi-player game.
+**Delft Memory Game** - is an execution of university assignment for an online multi-player game.

 The assignment was made for TU Delft's subject Web and Database technology.